gabrocheleau/merkle-patricia-trees-examples/README.md

 ### Example 1b - Manually Creating and Updating a Secure Trie

-Let's retry the example above while respecting Ethereum's specification.
+Let's retry the example above while respecting the rules we just mentioned.
 We will therefore:

 - Use the keccak256 hash of the key instead of the key itself (using the "ethereumjs-util" library).
 - As a good practice, we'll also convert our keys and values to Bytes (using "Buffer.from(\_string)").